taelid/summer-theme/README.md

 </p>

 <p align="center">
 Sleek summer inspired theme designed to be pleasant on the eyes and comfortable for extended sessions.
-Syntax is colored for quick recognition and better readability.
+Syntax is colored for quick text recognition and better readability.
 Tangerine accents add a touch of tasteful color to your editor.
 </p>

 <br>